yukuairoy/codespree/docs/Exercises/programming_exercises.md

 ```

 ---

-## Problem 44: Find Longest Word in a Sentence
+## Problem 44: Longest Word in a Sentence

 Write a function that takes a sentence as input and returns the longest word.
 If there are multiple words of the same length, return the first one.